 More and more people use the Internet to access government services and for personal business transactions.
 People can change mail delivery, renew license tabs, sign up for health insurance, and order credit reports online.
-But with this accessibility there is a risk: look-alike websites that charge unnecessary fees, provide inaccurate information, or do not deliver any services at all.
+But with this increased accessibility comes added risk: look-alike websites that charge unnecessary fees, provide inaccurate information, or do not deliver any services at all.
 It can happen like this:

 As a first-time business owner, “Emily” searched the Internet to learn more about receiving a business tax identification number.
 She filled out a form on a “.com” website and paid $125 to what she thought was the Minnesota Department of Revenue, but she never received the documents she ordered.
 When she called the Department of Revenue, Emily learned that its website was revenue.state.mn.us and that a business tax identification number is free.